Youth

 The youth-written stories in Represent give inspiration and information to teens in foster care while offering staff insight into those teens’ struggles.
 Website

-Arizona Friends of Foster Children Foundation’s Keys to Success works with youth ages 16-21.
+Arizona Friends of Foster Children Foundation’s Keys to Success works with youth ages 16-26.
 Through intensive, individualized career planning, education and employment development services, this program empowers youth aging out foster care to become thriving, self-sufficient adults.
 It also connects these youth to resources and offers unparalleled support to increase their chances of success as they transition from foster care to adulthood.
-Website
+Their Post-Secondary Scholarship Program works with youth ages 18-26 who age out of Arizona's foster care program by providing funding and support.

 Yes, there are many opportunities for youth who were in foster care to engage in advocacy efforts to improve the foster care system including the following: